JG21243/unified-app-final/README.md

 - **Streaming Responses** - Real-time streaming of AI responses
 - **Rich Content Display** - Support for markdown, code highlighting, and annotations
 - **Mobile-Friendly Design** - Optimized experience across all devices
+- **Prompt to Chat** - Test a saved prompt in the chat interface with one click

 ## 🚀 Technologies